jointdatacenter/wealthindex/README.md

 Standardized methodology for calculating wealth index in refugee/host settings using Forced Displacement Surveys (FDS)

-Run wealthindex.R file for data cleaning and wealth index calculation using PCA.
+1. Run datacleaning.R file for data cleaning.

-To assess the suitability of this method for your data -  use check.R file before any data cleaning
+2. To assess the suitability of this method for your data -  use check.R file before any data cleaning

-To create figures of the descriptive analysis - use desc_figures.R
+3. To create figures of the descriptive analysis - use desc_figures.R

+4. for calculation of the wealth index and plotting of the quintiles - run PCA.R